 This book is a good guide to have on hand if you want to really get the best function out of a space.
 If you are a real go-getter and are motivated to organize your whole house, then the weekly challenge might be right up your alley, otherwise you can skip around to the spaces you need help with the most.

-As you can see, there’s no one stop shop for all things organization.
-Determining where you are at in the process will determine which type of book will best suit your needs… or you can always skip the whole reading thing and just contact me 😉
+As you can see, there’s not one hands down winner and this list barely scratches the surface of books on organization.
+Determining where you are at in the process will determine which type of book will best suit your needs.

 Having made it to the oldest category of organizers I find the subject of keepsakes the most difficult.
 Do you have (or did you read) suggestions such as having a conversation with those who stand to inherit.
 Perhaps a written log of items and why?